shred/tzxtools/docs/tzxplay.md

 Playback can always be aborted by pressing Ctrl-C.

+This tool also accepts a TAP file.
+It is converted to TZX format internally.

 ## Notes

 * **TURN DOWN THE SYSTEM VOLUME FIRST!** The output signal is very loud, and may damage your speakers with its rectangle pulses.
 Make sure to turn down your system volume before using `tzxplay` for the first time.